 Services that don't need fixed packet transmission

-UDP can also be used for applications that depend on the reliable exchange of information but should have their own methods to answer packets.
+UDP can also be used in applications that depend on the reliable exchange of information but should have their own methods to answer packets.
 These services are advantageous because they're not bound to fixed patterns to guarantee the completeness and correctness of the data packets sent.
-Users can decide how and when to respond to information that's not correct or sorted.
+Users can decide how and when to respond to incorrect or unsorted information.

 Multicasting and routing update protocols

-UDP can also be used for multicasting because it supports packet switching.
-In addition, UDP is used for some routing update protocols, such as Routing Information Protocol (RIP).
+Multicasting can use UDP because it supports packet switching.
+In addition, some routing update protocols, such as Routing Information Protocol, can also use UDP.

-UDP can be used in applications where speed rather than reliability is critical.
-For instance, it might be prudent to use UDP in an application sending data from a fast acquisition where it's OK to lose some data points.
+UDP can be used in applications where speed -- rather than reliability -- is critical.
+For example, it might be prudent to use UDP in an application that sends data from a fast acquisition where it's OK to lose some data points.

 TCP vs. UDP

-TCP and UDP are part of the TCP/IP protocol suite, which includes a number of protocols for carrying out network communications.
+TCP and UDP are part of the TCP/IP protocol suite, which includes a number of protocols that carry out network communications.

 TCP has emerged as the dominant protocol used for the bulk of internet connectivity due to its ability to break large data sets into individual packets, check for and resend lost packets, and reassemble packets in the correct sequence.
 But these additional services come at a cost in terms of additional data overhead and latency.

-In contrast, UDP is considered a connectionless protocol because it doesn't require a virtual circuit to be established before any data transfer occurs.
-The communication protocol just sends the packets, which means it has much lower bandwidth overhead and latency.
-With UDP, packets may take different paths between sender and receiver.
-As a result, some packets may be lost or received out of order.
+In contrast, UDP is considered a connectionless protocol because it doesn't require the establishment of a virtual circuit before any data transfer occurs.
+The communication protocol only sends the packets, which means it has much lower bandwidth overhead and latency.
+With UDP, packets might take different paths between sender and receiver.
+As a result, some packets might be lost or received out of order.

 UDP characteristics include the following:

-- It is used for VoIP, video streaming, gaming and live broadcasts.
+- Used for VoIP, video streaming, gaming and live broadcasts.

-- It is better suited for applications that need fast, efficient transmission, such as games.
+- Better suited for applications that need fast, efficient transmission, such as games.

 TCP characteristics include the following:

-- It's the most widely used protocol on the internet.
+- The most widely used protocol on the internet.

-- It guarantees that no packets are missing and all sent data makes it to the intended recipient.
+- Guarantees that no packets go missing and all sent data arrives to the intended recipient.

-- It sends packets in order so they can be stitched back together easily.
+- Sends packets in order so they can be stitched back together easily.

-- It is best suited for apps that need high reliability, and transmission time is relatively less critical.
+- Best suited for apps that need high reliability, and transmission time is relatively less critical.